 Seattle Children's has a long history of advancing treatment for children with heart failure.
 Our heart transplant program was the first and remains the only program in our region to offer innovative treatments that include:

-- Ventricular assist devices that allow children to wait until transplants become available
+- Ventricular assist device (VAD) – allows children to wait until transplants become available

 - ABO blood group–mismatched transplants so babies don't have to wait as long for a transplant